Assistive Clocks and Alarms Buying Guide

 Is A Clock An Assistive Technology?

 Assistive clocks and alarms come in various forms, including those with large screens and easy-to-read numerals and those with flashing lights or vibrating notifications.
-People with problems seeing, hearing, or moving around may find these aids useful in obtaining time information and organising their everyday lives.
+People with problems seeing, hearing, or moving around may find these aids helpful in obtaining time information and organising their everyday lives.

 What Is The Most Common Alerting Device For The Deaf?